clintonboys/clintonboys.com/content/posts/ten-years/index.md

 I hope I still find myself writing here in another ten years' time.
 I wonder if by then I will have given into the urge to redesign the site using Hugo instead of Jekyll[^1], which will presumably be ancient technology in 2034 (though there are an awful lot of PHP sites still up and running today, so who knows).

 And for now I have brought the images back.
 Life is too short, and the internet is too precious a thing, to not add a little bit of colour when you can.
-Who else are these little corners of the web we build for, after all?
+Who else do we build these little corners of the web for, after all?

+**Update (January 2025)**

+I couldn't resist, and did end up doing a full migration of the site to Hugo, and made a few upgrades and changes along the way.
+You can read about that [here]({{< ref "projects/hugo-migration" >}}).

 ## Footnotes